alaffin12/stackedit/Caught by Stradh.md

 >
 > "You know, you will not find what you seek in this place.
 I will not pretend to know much about your purpose and your reasons, but I know you seek a way to walk free from this prison.
 I have come to tell you that you will not find it here."
 >
 > "I came here, eons ago, in search of something similar.
-The
+I heard whispers of shadowed secrets and forbidden knowledge.
+The ancients, it was said, knew what I could not.
+Do you know what I found?"
+>
+> "Nothing.
+Empty promises and the shell of
 ### Amber Temple